delaneyj/datastar/site/static/md/guide/going_deeper.md

 Datastar uses signals, provided by [Preact Signals](https://preactjs.com/guide/v10/signals/), to manage state.
 You can think of signals as reactive variables that automatically track and propagate changes, from and to expressions.

-Signals can be created and modified using `data-*` attributes on the frontend or events sent from the backend.
-They can also be used inside of Datastar expressions.
+Signals can be created and modified using `data-*` attributes on the frontend, or events sent from the backend.
+They can also be used in Datastar expressions (expressions evalauted by Datastar attributes and actions).

 ```html
 <div data-signals-foo="fizz"></div>